Web Service Promotion

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.allowedRetry

 Set to true if the authentication scheme should allow retries.
-The value is false by default.
+The default value is false.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.realm